Musina: History

 After serving in the Anglo-Boer War, Colonel John Pascoe "J.P."
-Grenfell (1866-1948), grandson of John Pascoe Grenfell and brother of Francis Octavius Grenfell, came to South Africa after hearing rumors of valuable copper being in the area.
+Grenfell (1866-1948), grandson of John Pascoe Grenfell and brother of Francis Octavius Grenfell, came to South Africa after hearing rumours of valuable copper being in the area.
 Two prospectors, James Harper and James Campbell, told Grenfell that there were copper deposits, south of the Limpopo River, where the local tribe discovered them.
 Apparently, the tribe had mined the copper, but the prospectors said their mining of it had ceased.

 Grenfell went to the area and had the deposits inspected.
 After verifying that they were valuable, he purchased a farm, Berkenrode, near a planned mining site, in October 1903.
 Five months later, he was granted a discoverer's certificate and, in that same month (March 1904), he founded the village Messina (later Musina).

 In January 1905, he founded, and chaired, the Messina (Transvaal) Development Company, which became one of the largest companies in South Africa.
 Prior to becoming president of the United States, Herbert Hoover, served on the board of the company from 1914 to 1916.
 Most people in Musina are either Venda people or Sotho people.
 Roughly 5% of residents in Musina are English-speaking Whites of British descent, almost exclusively this portion of the population are White Zimbabweans who have relocated to South Africa since the year 2000.